mitre/emasser/lib/emasser/help/artifacts_del_mapper.md

 Remove one or many artifacts in a system

-Provide single file or a comma delimited list of file names to be removed from the system (systemId)
+Provide single file or a space delimited list of file names to be removed from the system (systemId)

 Example: